Stone 'Enjoy By' (Double IPA)

 - Pitch yeast and ferment at 66F (wort temperature).
 We use modified stainless fermenting buckets in wine fridges.

-- Add dry hops #1 once fermentation is nearing completion (i.e. 5 points from terminal gravity) and raise the temperature to 70-72F.
+- Add dry hops #1 once fermentation is nearing completion (i.e. 5 points from final gravity) and raise the temperature to 70-72F.
 In our case we simply turn off the fermenting fridges and allow the beer to naturally rise to room temperature.
 Steep hops for 3-5 days while fermentation finishes.
 Assume fermentation is done if the gravity does not change over ~3 days.

 - Add dry hops #2 to brite tank (we use 5 gallon glass carboys), purge with CO2 to avoid oxygen pickup, then carefully rack in the beer on top of the hops.
 Allow to steep for 3-5 days at 70-72F room temperature, gently swirling a few times a day.
 We do not recommend using hop sacks or other containers as you'll get the best flavour extraction from the hops if you let them roam free.